 Cut open one end of the epoxy tube and squeeze the contents into a mixing cup.
 Mix again with a mixing stick to ensure a thorough mixture of the resin and hardener.

-For bubble free epoxy, remove the clip separating the resin and hardener.
+Note: For bubble-free epoxy, remove the clip separating the resin and hardener.
 Cut open one end of the Epoxy tube and squeeze the contents into a mixing cup.
 Slowly stir the mixture with the mixing stick.
 Be sure to stir the mixture for at least 2 minutes to ensure that all the resin and hardener have completely mixed.

-If needed, add color agent to the mixed epoxy.
+If needed, add a color agent to the mixed epoxy.
 Stir slowly to prevent bubbles.

 Apply or use as needed.
 (See Figure 2)